Click the big blue button below to access our online application form.

 QED aims to offer unique opportunities to talented coders, scientists, makers, and artists that wish to work alongside us in building technologies to positively affect the world.
 After working for almost a decade on a diverse mixture of industrial jobs, we are trying our best to select projects carefully, so that staff can concentrate on interesting problems for which there is little doubt that the solutions will benefit, and clearly not harm, the welfare of others.

 Our current focus is on agriculture, the environment, and human health in developing countries.
-We believe that these topics lie at the crux of many core challenges facing humanity, such as rural poverty in developing countries, epidemics of nutrient deficiency and disease, and armed conflict between nation-states over scarce natural resources.
-The general optimization problem is to balance the ballooning long-term needs of our population against our planet’s limited carrying capacity in the most sustainable way possible.
-This is an enormous problem that no one knows how to solve, and we do not claim to either.
+We believe that these topics lie at the crux of many core challenges facing humanity, such as rural poverty in developing countries, epidemics of nutrient deficiency and disease, and armed conflict over scarce natural resources.
+The general optimization problem is to balance the ballooning long-term needs of our population against our planet’s limited capacities in the most sustainable way possible.
+This is an enormous problem no one knows how to solve, and we do not claim to either.
 But we believe more technologists are needed in the search for solutions, and we wish to contribute.
-Our contributions may be small, but if we can bring more awareness to the clever application of technology to this area, perhaps the network effects over time can be large.
-And we believe this problem is more important than advertising, social media, Wall Street, or military weapons, even if the market says otherwise.
+Our contributions may be small, but if we can bring more awareness to clever applications of technology to this area, perhaps the network effects over time can be large.
+And we believe this kind of work is more meaningful than advertising, social media, Wall Street, or military weapons … even if the market says otherwise.

 To expound on why technologists are needed in this area, agriculture and health in developing countries are big data problems requiring modeling of complex natural processes with untold degrees of freedom.
 However, these fields is wholly unprepared for the application of modern machine learning, irrespective of what advertisements may claim.
 Despite its importance, agriculture lags far behind many fields in terms of both the quantity and quality of data being collected, particularly in regions such as Sub-Saharan Africa or Southeast Asia.
 The challenges of collecting agricultural data are manifold, and include limited access to finance, poor infrastructure, and the logistics of coordinating large-scale ground operations.
 Furthermore, even when data is collected, it is often not stored in a manner that easily lends itself to analysis or web/mobile application development.
 As a whole, the agricultural field is decades behind in terms of data science practices and standards of rigor, in which conclusions are regularly being drawn based on analyses carried out in Excel on kilobyte-sized datasets.